 Also we will provide towels free of charge to anyone coming without a car.

 Trains – rail bookings and seat reservation – 08457 550033 www.thetrainline.co.uk .
 Cycles are free anywhere on the rail network, but you have to book a place.
 You can also make a seat reservation on this tel. no, even if you haven’t bought a ticket yet.
 From Taynuilt you buy your ticket on the train (there is no ticket office)

 You can hire bikes locally.
-They are dropped off before you come and picked up when you leave, for an amazing £35 per week per bike.
-These are good quality mountain bikes.
-Or hire per day for just £15 a day.
-We have some under cover area where you can leave the bikes.
+They are dropped off before you come and picked up when you leave.
+These are good quality mountain bikes, contact Nick Charlton at RCS cycles on 07791 974 152 or email@example.com .
+We have an under cover area where you can leave the bikes.

 - Enjoy our gardens, the Bonawe Iron Furnace (2 mins from the house), a walk around the lade, and Kelly’s pier where the iron oar used to land.
 A historic day, taking in the industry as it was 250 years ago.

 - Walk to Inverawe Fisheries, tearoom and delicatessen.
 You could even take fishing lessons, or just wonder round the nature trails.

 - Walk to the viewpoint beyond the Inverawe fisheries.
 Delight in the views to Mull and up Loch Etive to the mountains of Glen Coe.

 - Walk along the landrover track up the side of Loch Etive, which is blocked off to cars.